Bipolar Disorder

 Possible Causes

-- Brain structure and chemistry differences
+- Brain differences in structure and function

-- Neurotransmitter imbalances
+- Neurotransmitter imbalances (dopamine, serotonin)

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.